 First things first … you need to ask yourself the question; “are you certain it’s Paruresis?”.

-Paruresis or shy bladder syndrome is not a medical condition – it’s a psychological issue that’s preventing you from urinating when in the real or imaginary presence of others.
+Paruresis or shy bladder syndrome is not a medical condition: it’s a psychological issue that’s preventing you from urinating when in the real or imaginary presence of others.
 That said it’s important to know that there is always a possiblility of an underlying medical condition.
-For that reason we always recomment you consult a medical professional.
+For that reason I always recommend you consult a medical professional.
 If you know it to be Paruresis then read on to find out what you can do to treat your shy bladder.

 Shy Bladder – It’s All In The Mind!

-As we’ve just stated, shy bladder syndrome is a psychological condition that’s actually been officially classified as a form of Social Anxiety Disorder (SAD for short).
+As I’ve just stated, shy bladder syndrome is a psychological condition that’s actually been officially classified as a form of Social Anxiety Disorder (SAD for short).
 Basically, to put this in its simpest terms, somewhere along your lifeline the brains automatic response has become corrupted.
-Think back to younger years – did you have any problem when you needed to pee back then?
-The answer will always be no – your weren’t born with this condition and in your earlier years when you needed to pee you brain just said “find a place to go and away you go”!
-But somewhere along the line something has triggered the brain to associate peeing in public restrooms with danger and has stopped this rational automated response and replaced it with “someone might come in, you’re going to be judged, it’s not safe – I will NOT let you pee”!
+Think back to younger years: did you have any problem when you needed to pee back then?
+The answer will always be no!
+You weren’t born with this condition and in your earlier years when you needed to pee you brain just said “find a place and away you go”!
+But somewhere along the line something has triggered the brain to associate peeing in public restrooms with the perception of danger.
+It has stopped this rational automated response and replaced it with “danger – someone might come in!
+You’re going to be judged!
+Yt’s not safe, I will NOT let you pee!”

 Think back to see if you can work out just what this original trigger was.
 It may be easy to remember something like an occasion of bathroom related teasing, bullying, abuse or some other embarrassing occurance.
 Chances are that it may not be easy to put your finger on the particular event that started it off.
 That’s because shy bladder syndromes develops like a snowball, building up gradually over time.